 What Type of Trader Bookmap Is Best For

 Bookmap is ideally suited for day traders and quants looking for tons of data to create, back test and refine trading models.
 Intra-day scalpers will also find the real-time data useful especially when spoofing activity occurs to artificially inflate or deflate prices.
 The platform provides a wealth of information that will benefit technical traders who know how to properly analyze order flow and price trends.
-Traders need to be able to react to optimize the tools.
-Retail investors, newbies and swing traders will likely be better suited with traditional trading platforms.

 - Provides an x-ray lens into the order flow, intent and liquidity behind price moves